qlik-oss/core-website/docs/services/qix-engine/script_syntax/script_prefix.md

 <td><code>Tab1:<br>
 LOAD Name, Number FROM Persons.csv;<br>
 Add LOAD Name, Number FROM newPersons.csv;<br></td>
-<td>During normal reload, data is loaded from Persons.csv and stored in the Qlik Sense table Tab1.
+<td>During normal reload, data is loaded from Persons.csv and stored in the table Tab1.
 Data from
-NewPersons.csv is then concatenated to the same Qlik Sense table.<br>
+NewPersons.csv is then concatenated to the same table.<br>
-During partial reload, data is loaded from NewPersons.csv and appended to the Qlik Sense table Tab1.
+During partial reload, data is loaded from NewPersons.csv and appended to the table Tab1.
 No check for duplicates is made.</code></td>
 </tr>
 <tr>